Runarok/GeeksForGeeks-solutions/README.md

 > This repository idea was inspired by [iamarghamallick's repository](https://github.com/iamarghamallick), whose solutions you can view [here](https://github.com/iamarghamallick/GeeksforGeeks-Solutions/tree/main).

-Got it!
-You want to update the **GeeksForGeeks repository’s README** to mention that you’ve created a new LeetCode solutions repository.

-Here’s a well-written section you can **add to the bottom of your GeeksForGeeks repository `README.md`**, to let visitors know about your new LeetCode project:

 ---

 ## 📘 New Repository: LeetCode Solutions